FeatureBaseDB/DoctorGPT/README.md

 A `.json` authentication file will be downloaded, which will be used automatically to authenticate the project to your Google Cloud Vision API endpoints.
 No configuration is needed beyond this step.

 ## Continue Setup
-You'll need to grab an auth token for GPT-X from OpenAI, the token for FeatureBase, and install the required packages for Python to run the code.
+You'll need to grab an auth token for GPT-X from OpenAI, and install the required packages for Python to run the code.

 ### OpenAI Auth
 Go to [OpenAI](https://openai.com/) and signup or login.
 Navigate to the [getting started page](https://platform.openai.com/) and click on your user profile at the top right.